iOS17/i4Tools/README.md

-# i4Tools
+# i4Tools For iPhone, Windows, Mac(V3.11) How to Download and Install Guide.
+Alternatives and Change the Language - 3uTools

 This guide will teach you how to download and install i4Tools on your Windows, Linux, and MAC PC.
 We will also cover installing AsTools from the App Store on your iPhone, iPad, or iPod Touch for free using the i4Tools Companion.

 i4Tools is a powerful iOS management and customizing tool.
-It allows you to access apps and games that are unavailable in the official AppStore.
+It allows you to access apps and games unavailable in the official AppStore.

 i4Tools is now available for Desktop platforms such as Windows, MacOS, and Linux.
 The download buttons below allow you to get the latest version of this powerful iPhone utility.